homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 us three hours ago, at Fort Wayne.'

 "I remarked I had thought she was bound for Chicago.
-'She sho' was Chi- cago bound,' said George, 'but young gals, dey got a "unailable" right to change deir min'.
+'She sho' was Chicago bound,' said George, 'but young gals, dey got a "unailable" right to change deir min'.
 I then asked if he had seen her conversing with a big, blond, handsome young man.
 'No, suh.
-De only man she co'versed to was maself, and ma bes' frien's don't call me hand- some or blond neithuh one.'
+De only man she co'versed to was maself, and ma bes' frien's don't call me handsome or blond neithuh one.'

 "I waited on the platform in the
-Union Station and watched all the pas- sengers as they left the train.
+Union Station and watched all the passengers as they left the train.
 The girl was not among them, but the man was, and as he walked out to the taxi stand,
 I followed him unobtrusively, saw him